bufbuild-ru/docs/docs/curl/usage/index.md

 :::

-::: tip NoteThe gRPC protocol can't be used with HTTP 1.1, but the other two can as long as the method being invoked isn't a bidirectional streaming method.
+::: tip The gRPC protocol can't be used with HTTP 1.1, but the other two can as long as the method being invoked isn't a bidirectional streaming method.

 :::